 - Blood disorders

 Blood transfusions can be done at hospitals, doctor’s offices, or even an outpatient clinic.
 As a doctor or nurse, you may be required to perform or assist on blood transfusions.
-When you do, you’ll be working directly with donated blood from a bank, or the patient’s own donation.
-It’s a blood work job that requires a phlebotomist and blood bank technician to perform their own responsibilities in drawing and storing, before the procedure is able to be performed.
+When you do, you’ll be working directly with donated blood from a bank, or the patient’s donation.
+It’s a blood work job that requires a phlebotomist and blood bank technician to perform their responsibilities in drawing and storing before the procedure can be performed.

 What Are the Benefits of a Job in Blood Work?

 To learn about the benefits of a career in blood work, you have to first look at the benefits of working in the healthcare system.
 Year after year, the healthcare industry continues to rise in popularity on the job market.
 Where other industries seem to be slowing down, there is a constant need for qualified individuals to take jobs in the medical field, and there are some hospital jobs that don’t require a medical degree.

 These jobs range from positions that require little training, to those that take years of schooling.
 The healthcare industry not only continues to grow and thrive, but it offers plenty of lucrative jobs with above average salaries.

 Because of that popularity, one of the benefits of a career in medicine is how easy it can be to find a good job.
 There are many entry level positions (including phlebotomy) that take very little training.
 These jobs can either turn into lifelong careers or can work as springboards to more advanced jobs in medicine.